PHILADELPHIA (AP) With perfection at stake, Keenan Reynolds ended his Navy career with a clean sweep against Army.

 The Midshipmen (10-2) can hook an anchor to the Commander-In-Chief's Trophy.
 It's coming back to Annapolis, Maryland, after a one-year hiatus.

 Reynolds' second rushing TD was his 85th career score, the most for any FBS or FCS Division I player.
-He is the first quarterback over the 116-game series to go 4-0.
+Hoist that broom to the mast: Reynolds is the first QB to go 4 for 4 in a classic rivalry that began in 1890.

 Army coach Jeff Monken showed his program might be closing the gap on Navy - but blew any chance of an upset in the fourth.